 Although not a monster, you may have heard of this unusual phenomenon.
 Brown Mountain Lights are eerie ghost lights that can be seen in the dark skies above Brown Mountain in North Carolina.
 The lights have been reported as glowing orbs hovering in the sky before suddenly disappearing or quietly exploding.

 In Native American folklore, they say that a violent battle between Cherokee and Catawba tribes took place.
 The lights are the ghosts of grieving women searching for the bodies of fallen warriors.
-Ball lightning and natural occurring mountain gases are widely accepted theories, although no one really knows what it is.
+Ball lightning and naturally occurring mountain gases are common theories, although no one really knows what it is.

 What is a Cryptid?

 When researching whether mountain monsters are real you may find the term cryptid.
-It’s an animal that has been reported to have exist yet there is no evidence that they actually existed.
-Crytozoology is a subculture and pseudoscience that studies unknown and legendary creates.
+It’s an animal that has been reported to have existed, yet there is no scientific evidence confirming that it actually exists.
+Cryptozoology is a subculture and pseudoscience that studies unknown and legendary creatures.
 This is not considered a true branch of science, zoology or folklore studies.

 Final Words